AndyJacobBarth/Problems/LeetCode/merge-two-sorted-lists/merge-two-sorted-lists.md

 iter = finalList

 WHILE iter != NULL AND otherList != NULL:
+    # Keep adding nodes until other list's node has a smaller value
     WHILE iter->next != NULL AND iter->next->val <= otherList->val:
         iter = iter->next

+    # If we reach the end of the line, point to the remainder of the other list
     IF iter->next == NULL:
         iter->next = otherList
         PRINT finalList
         RETURN

+    # Point to the node on the other list, holding on to the next node of the current list
     temp = iter->next
     iter->next = otherList
     iter = temp

+    # Literally repeat the entire process with the other list
     WHILE otherList->next != NULL AND otherList->next->val <= iter->val:
         otherList = otherList->next